emcache/emcache/README.md

 | emcache       |            32 |    8 |         42167 |            0.00075 |               46472 |          0.00068 |

-The addition of new nodes did not add almost degradation for Emcache, in the last test with 8 nodes Emcache reached 42K `get` ops/sec and 46K ops/sec.
-On the other hand, Pymemcached suffered substantial degradation making Emcache ~x5 times faster.
+The addition of new nodes did not add almost degradation for Emcache, in the last test with 8 nodes Emcache reached 42K `get` ops/sec and 46K `set` ops/sec.
+On the other hand, Pymemcached suffered substantial degradation making Emcache ~x5 times. faster.